Nonlinear elastodynamic material identification of heterogeneous isogeometric Bernoulli-Euler beams: Numerical examples

 \subsubsection{Bending stiffness reconstruction from statics}

-A beam with span $L_x=4L$ and width $B=L$ is loaded with a uniform vertical load on its entire length.
+\paragraph{Problem setup} A beam with span $L_x=4L$ and width $B=L$ is loaded with a uniform vertical load on its entire length.
 Two different boundary conditions are analyzed.
-For the first one~--~a simply supported beam (Fig.~\ref{fig:Ex1_statDefBend}a~\&~d) under $q_\mrs = 0.002F/L$~--~the left end ($X=0$) is fully fixed, while the right end ($X=4L$) is fixed only in $Z$-direction.
-For the second one~--~a clamped beam (Fig.~\ref{fig:Ex1_statDefBend}b~\&~e) under $q_\mrc = 0.01F/L$~--~the rotations at the ends are additionally fixed.
-The $\EI(\xi)$ follows from Eq.~\eqref{e:Ex1Rho} with $\xi = X/4L$ and $\EIR = 0.01FL^2$ (see Fig.~\ref{fig:Ex1_mdRef}c for graphical representation), while $\EA(\xi) = 100F$ is constant.
-The axial stiffness barely affects the deformation; thus, it is neglected in the identification, and $\EA(\xi)$ is treated known.
+For the first one~--~a simply supported beam (Fig.~\ref{fig:Ex2_stat}a~\&~d) under $q_\mrs = 0.002F/L$~--~the left end ($X=0$) is fully fixed, while the right end ($X=4L$) is fixed only in $Z$-~direction.
+For the second one~--~a clamped beam (Fig.~\ref{fig:Ex2_stat}b~\&~e) under $q_\mrc = 0.01F/L$~--~the rotations at the ends are additionally fixed.
+The $\Cstf(\xi)$ follows from Eq.~\eqref{e:Ex1Rho} with $\xi = X/4L$ and $\CstfR = 0.01FL^2$ (see Fig.~\ref{fig:Ex1_MD}c for graphical representation), while $\Astf(\xi) = 100F$ is constant.
+Thickness distribution of the beams can be evaluated from Eqs.~\eqref{e:AI}.

+The axial stiffness barely affects the deformation; thus, it is neglected in the identification, and $\Astf$ is treated known.
 For all cases, 10 linear ME are used, resulting in $n_\mrvr = 11$.
-The inverse analysis is conducted with a mesh of 60 and 120 FE for the simply supported and clamped beam, respectively, which is accurate up to $e_u\approx3\times10^{-4}$ (see Fig.~\ref{fig:Ex1_statDefBend}c).
-The synthetic experimental data is generated from 4080 FE with up to four load levels at 25\%, 50\%, 75\%, and 100\% of the final load.
-The lower bound for $\EI$ is $0.1\EIR$, while the upper bound is $10\EIR$.
-The initial guess for $\EI$ is fixed to $1.09\EIR$.
+The inverse analysis is conducted with a mesh of 60 and 120 FE for the simply supported and clamped beam, respectively, which is accurate up to $e_u\approx3\times10^{-4}$ (see Fig.~\ref{fig:Ex2_stat}c).
+The synthetic experimental data are generated from 4080 FE with up to four load levels at 25\%, 50\%, 75\%, and 100\% of the final load.
+The results of the inverse analysis for 3D-~and 1D-based quasi-experimental data are compared in App.~\ref{s:3D_verEx2}, similarly to the first example from Sec.~\ref{s:Ex1_stat}.
+The lower bound for $\Cstf$ is $0.1\CstfR$, while the upper bound is $10\CstfR$.
+The initial guess for $\Cstf$ is fixed to $1.09\CstfR$.